huooong/Genome-Assembly-and-QC/README.md

-# Soil Bacteria Genome Analysis
+# Genome Assembly and Analysis of Soil Bacteria

-This repository contains the data processing workflow used in a 7th semester biotechnology project focused on characterizing soil-derived bacterial isolates and exploring their potential for antibiotic production.
+This repository contains the data processing workflow used in our 7th semester project titled 'Identification of Next Generation Antibiotics with Genome Mining', focused on characterizing soil-derived bacterial isolates and exploring their potential for antibiotic production.
-The analyses include read quality assessment, filtering, genome assembly, polishing, and assembly evaluation.

 ---